Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 - if there's a conflict to differentiate it is possible to use the `as name` import syntax, the content of the file is accessible trough by prefixing `name.`

-the entry point of the program and main file is the one with the game tag. there can only be one unnamed setup in the whole "project".
+the entry point of the program and main file is the one with the game tag. there can only be one setup in the whole "project".

 ```
 // ext.tgdl